Osmotic Power Systems: The Ocean’s Secret Battery

 The very mineral that once decided the wealth of kingdoms may yet decide the resilience of futures!

-Osmotic energy depends on salt not as symbol but as its worker, pulling fresh water across its thin gates, building pressure until turbines hum.
+Osmotic energy depends on salt as its literal worker, pulling fresh water across its thin gates, building pressure until turbines can capture those electrons we love so much.

-In this way, osmosis rewrites the story of salt yet again…no longer wealth by trade, no longer curse upon soil, but current through the wires of a city at dusk.
+In this way I guess, osmosis rewrites the story of salt yet again…no longer wealth by trade, no longer a horrible curse upon soil, but a current through the wires of a city at dusk.

 Issues We Face